If you think a Highway 395 road trip is no more than the byway to get you from Los Angeles to the ski slopes of Mammoth Mountain, think again!

 As soon as you roll into town, make a left-hand turn onto Inyo Street, which takes you to the museum.

-This intriguing museum is not to be missed!
-Showcasing a myriad of information and memorabilia from Western films old and new, this place is bound to spark your curiosity.
+Showcasing a myriad of information about film locations and memorabilia from Western films old and new, this place is bound to spark your curiosity.

-They also have special events and on-going exhibits featuring actors like John Wayne and Gene Autry.
+They also have special events and ongoing exhibits featuring Hollywood actors like John Wayne and Gene Autry.

 There is a $5 donation for adults but free admission for children under 12 and those active in the military.
 You can also bring your pets into this museum as long as they are leashed!